 Jackie: Man, you’re strong, Phantom.
 You take vitamins?

 No, Mr. Walker.
-That would be protein and steroids.
+That would be protein, amino acids and steroids.
 And anime logic.
 And funny coming from you of all people, Mr. Steelbender.

 May and Max took the Manaphy egg while Ash holds off the Phantom’s right-hand man, Galen.
 Somehow, the Phantom was able to catch up to May and Max and entered an embarrassing struggle.